mkpkmkpk/mkpkmkpk.github.io/about.md

 ---
 layout: page
-title: About Me
+title: About Marcin Krawczyk
 permalink: /about/
 ---

-Hello,
+Hello,<br>

 Blog is written by Marcin Krawczyk.

-This blog is about Microsoft Azure.
+This blog is about my experience with Microsoft Azure as a Azure Architect.

-I'll write articles about my experience, suggestions or problems wich I had with Azure in my work.

 Have a nice read.